Varun2711/COSC419B-Project/Journal/SomeThoughts.md

 * Could be replaced using a simpler/faster model:

   * _JEDE: Universal Jersey Number Detector for Sports (Also cited by this paper):_ [https://ieeexplore.ieee.org/abstract/document/9810931](https://ieeexplore.ieee.org/abstract/document/9810931)
+    * First predicts digit centers and bounding box sizes using pose-guided heatmap regression.
+    * Then an MLP classifier determines the number of digits (0, 1, or 2).
+    * Finally, the digit branch classifies each detected digit (0-9), and a post-processing step pairs digits together if necessary to generate the final jersey number.

   * _Multi-task Learning for Jersey Number Recognition in Ice Hockey (Also cited by this paper):_ [https://ieeexplore.ieee.org/abstract/document/9810931](https://dl.acm.org/doi/abs/10.1145/3475722.3482794)